 St. John’s CE is very friendly and caring school with high standards of teaching and learning and a collective belief that our children can be whoever they want to be now and in the future.
 We provide education for children aged four to eleven years of age.
-We have a PAN of 12 children (this will increase to 15 from September) in each year group with some of these year groups together in one cohort.
+We have a PAN of 15 children in each year group with some of these year groups together in one cohort.
 Explorers class- Reception and Year 1, Discoverers class- Year 2 and Year 3, Inventors class- Year 4 and Year 5 and Adventurers class- Year 6.
 It is our aim to provide a stimulating environment in which each child can develop fully as an individual.
 We will help all pupils develop their personal and social skills and achieve their full academic potential.
 We encourage them to be independent and resourceful and to value and consider the needs and feelings of others.

 We are proud of our inclusive approach to learning throughout the school, catering for individual children’s needs.
 The whole family is important and we take time to help and support each child in all their learning needs.
 Our teachers and teaching assistants work together in a supportive team, ensuring that basic skills are taught effectively whilst providing an exciting, creative approach to the whole curriculum.
 We encourage first hand learning experiences and aim for every child to be engaged and motivated in their learning.
 We take pride in our children's achievements and continually celebrate the learning journey they are on assured that they leave our school with the knowledge, skills and confidence for their next steps in learning.